tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/常见问题/推流播放相关_intl_en.md

 [](id:que7)
 ### What format requirements must a primary key for playback authentication meet?
 Is there any limit on its validity period?
 The primary key can contain only letters and digits, with up to 256 characters.
-For details, see [Playback Authentication Configuration](https://intl.cloud.tencent.com/document/product/267/31060).
+For details, please see [Playback Authentication Configuration](https://intl.cloud.tencent.com/document/product/267/31060).
 We recommend that you set its validity period to the duration of a live streaming session.